isomorphisms/economics/README.md

 #### ECI, CPI, PPP

-Although it might not make sense on the basis of individual transactions at constantly adjusting prices, deals struck for incommensurable goods [^no two houses are alike, for example] on ad-hoc terms, for the purpose of statistics advanced nations try to compute "general price levels".
+Although it might not make sense on the basis of individual transactions at constantly adjusting prices, deals struck for incommensurable goods [^no two houses are alike, for example] on ad-hoc terms, for job purpose of statistics advanced nations try to compute "general price levels".
 This is a hairy business but that is the only way you can get one summary number out of a zillion transactions ((((how many?)))) that take place every year.

 billion prices project

+###### PPP

 There is also a relatively unique price level at which currencies can be exchanged with each other.
 For example at `abcefg` the conversion between USD and JPY is 124¥:1USD.
 It did this over the last year:

 ![spot market](USD.JPY.png)

+That price level is not the right conversion to use to compare "general standards of living".
+Again this is not really a well defined concept because banh mi is better in Viet Nam by construction than anywhere else, and French food is better than English by culture.
+Houses in the South of France are more regulated in what you can and can't do with them.
+Etc. Nowhere is the same.
+But statisticians do at least try to make a better inter-country comparison than just using the spot rate.
+They compile Purchasing Power Parity numbers every few years which are meant to be used to make better cross-country comparisons.
+Read about it some time.

+ (The alternative is a hamburger index)